dejanbatanjac/dejanbatanjac.github.io/_posts/2019-03-21-PyTorch healthier life.md

 ## What's the difference between view() and expand()?

 Expand allows you to repeat a tensor along a dimension of size 1.
+For instance if we have a convolution kernel as a tensor `t = torch.tensor([[1., 2. , 1.], [0., 0., 0.], [-1., -2. , -1.]])` and we would like to repeat that tensor allong three image channels we would use `expand` like this: `t.expand(1,3,3,3)`.
+What `expand` will do, it will pretend that the original tensor `t` is copied three times.

 View changes the size of the Tensor without changing the number of elements in it.
+It actually set the new "view" on the existing data.

 ## Use model on GPU